stevegt/grid-cli/v2/doc/206-fpga.md

 4. **High Throughput**: The ability to process multiple data streams in parallel ensures that FPGAs can handle large volumes of data efficiently.
 5. **Energy Efficiency**: Custom hardware implementations on FPGAs tend to be more energy-efficient, making them suitable for applications where power consumption is a concern.

+## Open Questions

+1. **Scalability**: How can FPGA implementations of prefix matching be scaled to handle increasingly larger datasets and more complex patterns?
+2. **Adaptability**: How adaptable are FPGA-based implementations to changing requirements and evolving algorithms?
+Can the reconfiguration be done efficiently in real-time?
+3. **Integration**: How can FPGA implementations be seamlessly integrated into hybrid systems that also incorporate general-purpose processors and GPUs?
+What are the best practices for such integration?

 ## Conclusion

 FPGAs offer a robust platform for implementing prefix trie searches and other prefix matching techniques.
-Their architecture supports high degrees of parallelism, customization, and efficiency, making them ideal for data-intensive and real-time applications.
+Their architecture supports high parallelism, customization, and efficiency, making them ideal for data-intensive and real-time applications.
 By leveraging configurable logic blocks, programmable interconnects, and dedicated memory resources, FPGAs can perform prefix matching tasks efficiently, providing significant performance advantages over traditional CPU-based implementations.